cn0047/stash/ed/google.dataStore/README.md

 datastore automatically predefines an index for each property of each entity kind.

 `Composite index` - index stored in `index.yaml`.

+The total number of indexes is 2^(number of filters) * (number of different orders), for example: 2 ^ 5 * 4 = 128 indexes

+In case index does not exist - the datastore returns a NeedIndexError.

 ````sh
 rm index.yaml